Skip to main contentDeploying 2501 on-premise is straightforward using Docker swarm.

 docker swarm init

-on the manager node. - Worker nodes joined to the cluster using
+- Worker nodes joined to the cluster using

 docker swarm join

-(if using multiple nodes). - For production, it’s recommended to pre-pull the images on every Swarm node for faster deployments and to avoid network issues during rollout.
+- For production, it’s recommended to pre-pull the images on every Swarm node for faster deployments and to avoid network issues during rollout.

 Deploying for testing

-For quick testing, you can usedocker run
+For quick testing, you can use docker run

 with the given images and environment variables.